Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Background

 \subsection{Transition Network Analysis: Concept, theory, and rationale}

-Transitions between events can be expressed as a matrix representing a directional relationship (i.e., probabilities) between the events.
-Also, mathematically, a PN is commonly represented as a matrix where rows represent nodes and columns denote ``direct probabilistic interactions between them" \cite[p.~3]{Koller_Friedman_2009}.
-This alignment has made networks a common method for representing probabilistic models ``to explore potential dynamic relationships between observables'' \cite[p.~453]{Epskamp_Waldorp_Mõttus_Borsboom_2018}, including transition process representation, e.g., \cite{Gales_Young_2008,Guerreiro_Silva_Amancio_2021,Silver_Silva_2021} and visualization \cite{Helske_Helske_2019,Spedicato_2017}.
-Therefore, it stands to reason that a method that operationalizes transitions as a directed weighted probabilistic network is both natural and useful.
-In fact, similar to TNA, several Markovian network models have been proposed and empirically validated in other fields, e.g., \cite{Sarkar_Moore_2005,Kim_Lee_Xue_Niu_2018,Vecchio_Miraglia_Maria_Rossini_2017} under several labels, such as dynamic network models.
-Yet, an integrated framework that takes full advantage of the transition data, network analysis, and the mathematical potential of matrix representation (or graph theory) as in the case of TNA has rarely been fully endorsed or extended in educational research.
+Transitions between events have been commonly expressed as graphs of directed relationships between the events.
+These graphs are probabilistic networks where the nodes are events and the relations are ``direct probabilistic interactions between them'' \cite[p.~3]{Koller_Friedman_2009}.
+Recently, probabilistic network models have gained increasing attention ``to explore potential dynamic relationships between'' observable variables and events leading to notable progress in psychology and social sciences in general \cite[p.~453]{Epskamp_Waldorp_Mõttus_Borsboom_2018}.
+Similar implementations can also be seen where transition processes are represented \cite[e.g.,]{Gales_Young_2008,Guerreiro_Silva_Amancio_2021,Silver_Silva_2021} or visualized \cite[e.g.,]{Helske_Helske_2019,Spedicato_2017}.
+In fact, similar to TNA, several Markovian network models have been proposed and empirically validated in other fields under several labels, such as dynamic network models or Markov networks \cite{Nicolis2005,Zou2019,Vecchio_Miraglia_Maria_Rossini_2017}.
+Yet, an integrated framework that takes full advantage of the transition data, network analysis, and the mathematical potential of matrix representation (or graph theory) ---as is the case of TNA--- has not been endorsed or implemented in educational research.
+As such, we can conclude that utilizing a graph-theoretical representation of the transition process to model the relational dynamics of learning processes is timely and relevant.